trxharu/food-recommender/backend/README.md

 1. `prepare.ipynb` file contains the code for preprocessing the image data.
 2. `model_creation.ipynb` file contains the code for deep learning model creation and training.

+Note: Model creation and training was done on https://colab.research.google.com